aptos-labs/nft-tutorial/tutorial/README.md

 Welcome to the Move Tutorial!
 In this tutorial, we are going to go through some steps of developing Move code including design, implementation, unit testing and formal verification of Move modules.

-There are nine steps in total:
+There are seven steps in total:

 - [Step 0: Installation](#Step0)
 - [Step 1: Writing my first Move module](#Step1)